Sathish111j/Handwritten-digit-classification-using-Raspberry-Pi-Pico-and-Machine-Learning/README.md

 In this project, we aim to develop a system that uses a Raspberry Pi Pico to run a machine learning model.
 This model will analyze images captured by an OV7670 camera module and predict the handwritten digit present in the image.
 The result will be displayed on a 128x160 TFT LCD screen.
 The entire process, from image capture to digit classification, will be self-contained on the Raspberry Pi Pico.

+## Project Inspiration

+This project drew inspiration from [this project](https://ashishware.com/2022/09/03/pipico_digit_classification/).
+While the core idea remains similar, several necessary changes and enhancements have been made to adapt it to our specific requirements and goals.

 ## Required Hardware

 1. **Raspberry Pi Pico**: This project is designed for the Raspberry Pi Pico, but it may work on other boards that support CircuitPython with some modifications.
 Ensure your board has sufficient GPIO pins, as almost 80% of the Pi Pico's GPIOs are used.